guilhemmarchand/trackme/docs/rest_api_reference.rst

 - ``dry_run``:

-(true / false) OPTIONAL: if true, the endpoint will only verify that the archive can be found and successfully extracted, there will be no modifications at all. (default to true)
+(true / false) Optional, if true, the endpoint will only verify that the archive can be found and successfully extracted, there will be no modifications at all. (default to true)

 - ``target:``

-(all / name of the KVstore json file) OPTIONAL: restore all available KVstore collection files (all) or choose a specific KVstore json file target to restore a unique collection. (default to all)
+(all / name of the KVstore json file) Optional, restore all available KVstore collection files (all) or choose a specific KVstore json file target to restore a unique collection. (default to all)

 *External:*